How much do you really know about your Posture? (Part 1)

 - Reach back and slide your hand behind the curve in your lower back, with your palm flat against the wall.

-- There should be no more than about 2 inches space between the wall and the back of your neck and between the wall and the small of you
+- There should be no more than about 2 inches space between the wall and the back of your neck and between the wall and the small of your back.

 The test is positive for poor posture:

-- Greater than 2 in. of space between the low back and neck and the wall-Pic B and C
+- Greater than 2 in. of space between the low back and neck and the wall –Picture B and C

 Do any of these symptoms ring true for you?

-- Headaches that originate in the back of the head that radiate up and over
+- Headaches that originate in the back of the head that radiates up and over

 - Shoulder pain with sleeping and carrying objects